 Despite its unique status, Point Roberts is a part of the Greater Vancouver region, and its residents are active in the community.
 There are several schools, a library, a community center, and various businesses and services.

 The community is also home to several artists and musicians, and there is an annual arts festival.
-There are also some parks and beaches, making it a popular destination for outdoor enthusiasts.
+There are also some tranquil parks and stunning beaches, making it a popular destination for outdoor enthusiasts.

 Point Roberts is a unique community that offers its residents a different lifestyle from the rest of Canada.
 It is a great place to live, work, and play, and its proximity to the Greater Vancouver region makes it an ideal place to call home to Point Roberts residents.

 For Canadians, that answer is pretty easy.
 Gasoline is cheaper, you can often avoid all the taxes for shipments by having an American P.O.
 Box over the border, and you can order a hamburger or steak that’s medium-rare!